VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_GUIDE.md

 ---

-## ⚙️ VATSAL Features in Action
+## ⚙️ BOI Features in Action

 ### Time-Aware Greetings
-VATSAL greets you differently based on the time of day:
+BOI greets you differently based on the time of day:
 - **Morning (5 AM - 12 PM)**: "Good morning, Sir.
 All systems are operational..."
 - **Afternoon (12 PM - 5 PM)**: "Good afternoon, Sir.
 How may I be of assistance?"
 - **Evening (5 PM - 10 PM)**: "Good evening, Sir.
 Hope your day was productive..."